silverhadch/sway-Gentoo/README.md

 ## Status of the Port
 ## "Finished" for sway.
-I will try to fix Redshift and some scripts and add Systemd as an init Option later on and pull changes for other tilers from Upstream after making them work.
+I will try to add Systemd as an init Option, since OpenRC is the Gentoo Standard, later on and pull changes for other tilers from
+Upstream after making them work.